Hedaox/ninjinentities/README.md

 This mod was created by me (Hedaox).
 This is a simple but very complete mod that add hundreds of new NPCs in the DBC mod made by Jinryuu (Now the mod is developped by his brother Ben).
 Here his website : http://main.jingames.net/.

+Here a video showing all current NPCs added by this mod : https://www.youtube.com/watch?v=IVOn6NEMpUA

 This mod is under open source license : GNU GENERAL PUBLIC LICENSE Version 3 What this means is that you can use this mod anyway you want for private use but if you use it any other way you will have to respect this :